Texas Education for Homeless Children and Youth (TEHCY) Program

 Title I Services

-For more information about homeless students, services, and opportunities, please visit the Texas Homeless Education website.
+For more information about homeless students, services, and opportunities, please visit the Texas Education for Homeless Children and Youth website.